simpledotorg/simple-server/doc/arch/020-data-api.md

 of people, however it cannot be self-served to all the dashboard users without the access control layer that the dashboard has.

-Here is the list of downloads we provide on the dashboard:
+Here is the list of bespoke downloads we provide on the dashboard:
 - Patient lists
     - [Patient list](https://api-sandbox.simple.org/reports/patient_lists/ch-cascabel-village?report_scope=facility)
     - [Patient list with med history](https://api-sandbox.simple.org/reports/patient_lists/ch-cascabel-village?medication_history=true&report_scope=facility)